 Module coordinator Module offered by

 holder of the Chair of Business Management and Business Faculty of Management and Economics

-Tayation
+Taxation

-ECTS Metho od of grading Only after succ. compl. of module(s) 10 nume rical grade Duratio Duration Module level Other prerequisites 1 semester graduate
+ECTS Method of grading od of grading Only after succ. compl. of module(s)

+10 10 numerical grade

+Duratio n Module level Other prerequisites

+1 seme ster graduate